kahuiwong123/PET-Card-Game/README.md

     3. how do we make it so the student side feel more like a game. (make it so the progression through the test feel more game like.)
     4.(https://app.nearpod.com/presentation?pin=X58HG, https://wordwall.net/) <- example that makes it feel more like an game
     5. think about what makes a game fun? maybe progression?

+    1. come up with a lsit of things to do